Minimax optimal rates for Mondrian trees and forests: Minimax theory for Mondrian Forests

 \end{corollary}

 The rate of convergence $o(n^{-1/(d+2)})$ for the error probability with a Lipschitz conditional probability $\eta$ is optimal~\cite{yang1999minimax}.
 We can also extend in the same way Theorem~\ref{thm:minimaxc2} to the context of classification.
-This is done in the next Corollary.
+This is done in the next Corollary, where we only consider the $\cl^{1, 1}$ case for convenience.